OpenSSL User Guide

 Basic Usage

-OpenSSL provides a rich set of command-line tools for various encryption and certificate management tasks.
-Here are some basic usage examples:
+OpenSSL provides a rich set of command-line tools for a variety of encryption and certificate management tasks.
+Here are some fundamental usage examples:

 Generate Private and Public Keys